gamblevore/speedie/Documentation/Errors.md

 # Conclusion:

-It seems that my ErrorList approach for error handling is simpler, easier to use, more reliable, and can halve the number of lines of code!
+It seems that my approach to error handling is simpler, easier to use, more reliable, and can halve the number of lines of code!

 It just gets error handling "out of the way" so you can focus on your code.